lucaselblanc/pollardsrho/README.md

 ## Algorithm Complexity

-The expected time complexity of Pollard's Rho algorithm for elliptic curves is O(√n), where n is the order of the group.
-Given secp256k1, this translates to approximately O(2^128), as predicted by the birthday paradox for random walks over a finite group.
+The expected time complexity of Pollard's Rho algorithm for elliptic curves is O(√n), where n is the order of the group, in this implementation, the probability distribution is restricted to √k.
+Given secp256k1, this translates to approximately O(2^sqrtN), as predicted by the birthday paradox for random walks over a finite group.

 ## Prerequisites